hndcrftd/wsl2ip2hosts/README.md

 >In the target field paste the following: `bash /etc/profile.d/ip2hosts.sh`
 >Click *Next* and name your shortcut.
 Windows will expand _bash_ to include the full path automatically, so it will become C:\Windows\System32\bash.exe, or you can explicitly type that in

+As an option you can even set the above command to run on Windows boot, in case most of your work depends on WSL2.

 I also have a shortcut that performs `wsl --shutdown`, however, in my experience, I can leave it running indefinitely and it resumes perfectly fine if I put Windows to Sleep.
 The shutdown is for cases when you are rebooting or turning the computer off.